kurz-schluss/esp32-keyble-ha/lib/AutoConnect/mkdocs/adothers.md

 For ESP8266, since the Arduino core v2.7.0, SPIFFS has deprecated and the migration to [**LittleFS**](https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html?highlight=littleFS#spiffs-deprecation-warning) is being promoted currently.
 AutoConnect has adopted LittleFS as the default filesystem to follow the core standard.

 However, SPIFFS is still valid.
 AutoConnect can correctly compile and execute sketches made with SPIFFS assumed.
-When you make an AutoConnect sketch with SPIFFS enabled, you need to change the macro definition that [`AutoConnectDefs.h`](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L39) has.
+When you make an AutoConnect sketch with SPIFFS enabled, you need to change the macro definition that [`AutoConnectDefs.h`](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L61) has.
 **AC_USE_SPIFFS** definition will enable SPIFFS as the filesystem.

 ```cpp
 #define AC_USE_SPIFFS
 ```

 See also the [FAQ](faq.md#unable-to-change-any-macro-definitions-by-the-sketch) to help you enable AC_USE_SPIFFS correctly.
+Note that refers to the [Using Filesystem](filesystem.md) chapter to know the utilization capabilities of the file system with AutoConnect.

 ## Debug Print